peterjosephkidd/SpatIndAssess/README.md

 # Empirical Spatial Indicator Assessment
-Project to develop an empirical stock assessment using empirical spatial indicators of species distribution
+Project to develop an empirical stock assessment using spatial indicators of species distribution.

 ### DR_Stock_Project
 Initial project looking at the ability of spatial indicators to classificy stock status of 10 data-rich stocks, using survey data.